ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

 ## Versioning

-We specified the version to use in the former example with the line:
+Inside the action client, We specified the version to use with the line:

 ```yml
 uses: ULL-ESIT-PL-1920/hello-world-javascript-action@v1
 ```

-The workflow references an action using a ref.
+The workflow references an action using a [git ref](https://git-scm.com/book/en/v2/Git-Internals-Git-References).

-Hare a re some more examples:
+Hare are some more examples:

 ```yaml
 steps: